mmilano/SidePanelCollapse/README.md

-# The Behavior of a SidePanelCollapse Side Panel
+# The Behavior of SidePanelCollapse

-Sure, it opens and it closes.
+It opens and it closes.
 Look more closely, and there is a little more to it than just that.
 Read on.

 ## Opening the Side Panel